Updated on April 11, 2019

 Founded in 1063, it is dedicated to Hachiman, the god of war and the samurai, that’s why is held biannually (April and September) a display of sitting backwards archery from a galloping horse.
 I have very good memories of this place, since some kind of event was celebrating (unfortunately not the archery on horseback), so despite the rain the atmosphere was festive; it was crowded and most children and some adults were dressed in traditional costume.

 I did go to this one.
 It is a 10 minute walk north of Hachiman-gu.
 There are many buildings, some with traditional thatched roofs, gardens and a hall famous for a painting of a dragon on the ceiling.
 Open daily from 8:30 to 16:30, admission ¥ 300.
-From this temple starts a path that climbs the mountain and ends at the Hokoku-ji (I have not walked it).

 THE GREAT BUDDHA